HadiJahanshahi/nTreeClus/README.md

 # 'labels_RF': array([0, 0, 0, 1, 1])}
 ```

-As the output indicate, the number of optimal clusters `C_DT` and `C_RF` is 2 whether Decision Tree or Random Forest is used.
+As the output indicates, the number of optimal clusters `C_DT` and `C_RF` is 2 whether Decision Tree or Random Forest is used.
 Furthermore, the correct label for both methods is `[0, 0, 0, 1, 1]` indicating the first three are from cluster 0 and the last two items are from cluster 1.
+The result is consistent with our pre-knowledge about the data.

 **Graphical Output**